simonswine/tarmak/docs/proposals/terraform-provider.rst

 An integration of these stacks into a single stack could lead to a substantial reduction of execution time.

-As Terraform is running in a container is quite isolated from the Tarmak process
+As Terraform is running in a container is quite isolated from the Tarmak
+process:

 * Requires some Terraform refactoring
 * Should be done before implementing multiple providers